 Since hackers work hard, it’s our job to work harder to create diverse, strong passwords, passphrases and security questions.
 It’s too bad remembering them all can be a pain, but that brings us to our next rule.

-Rule #5: It’s not that hard to keep things organized
+7. It’s not that hard to keep organized if you use this tool

 A password manager is one of the biggest essentials for modern internet users.
 By using one, you’re putting your passwords under encryption, which helps keep them safe.